RWTH-HPC/AIxeleratorService/README.md

 The AIxelerator Service library is mainly written in C++.
 To support coupling with traditional HPC codes it also offers C and Fortran interface wrappers around its API.

+Please note:
+This library is currently in a prototype state.
+Development will continue and the library will evolve over time with new features being added.
+If you are missing any feature to couple your application with this library, please feel free to contact us!

 ## Installation

 ### Dependencies